MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/New-VHD.md

 New-VHD -Path $vhdpath -Dynamic -SizeBytes $vhdsize | Mount-VHD -PassThru | Initialize-Disk -PassThru | New-Partition -AssignDriveLetter -UseMaximumSize | Format-Volume -FileSystem NTFS -Confirm $false -Force
 ```

-This example creates a new 127GB VHD and then mounts, initializes, and formats it so the drive is
+This example creates a new 127 GB **VHD** and then mounts, initializes, and formats it so the drive
-ready to use.
+is ready to use.

 ## PARAMETERS